 3. Daily Notes.

 Find one that fits you the best.
-There’s really no ideal calendar, one-size-fits-all.
-Electronic or paper, make sure you stick to one that fit your needs and how you like to use it.
+There’s no ideal calendar, one-size-fits-all.
+Electronic or paper, make sure you stick to one that fits your needs and how you like to use it.

 2. Review Your Information & Schedules

-Now that you are ready, go through your notes, all those pieces of paper you have scattered around the house, close to the phone, or in your purse and go through them, one by one, putting down on your calendar the appointment that was made, the phone call you’ll have to return or that deadline you have coming up.
+Now that you are ready, go through your notes, all those pieces of paper you have scattered around the house, close to the phone, or in your purse, and go through them, one by one, putting down on your calendar the appointment that you made, the phone call you’ll have to return or that deadline you have coming up.

-Using the information of your spouse’s calendar, fill in – I use a different color for my husband’s schedule – any information that is relevant for your family schedule, like “dinner on 05/18”.
-Knowing when you can count on your spouse for dinner, kids pick up or drop off has a direct impact on your planning – and your sanity.
+Using the information of your spouse’s calendar, fill in – I use a different color for my husband’s schedule – any relevant information for your family schedule, like “dinner on 05/18”.
+Knowing when you can count on your spouse for dinner, kids pick up, or drop off has a direct impact on your planning – and your sanity.

 Next, enter all the kids’ classes, practice time, appointments, school exams, play dates, and parties.
 If it’s easier for you, use different colors here too.

 I also like to include my household chores in my planning.
-I like to know that the kids won’t be living out of laundry baskets or that there won’t be dinner because I didn’t shop for the week.
-So, checking on your already planned calendar, look in what day of the week you could include your laundry and your grocery shopping.
+I want to know that the kids won’t be living out of laundry baskets or that there won’t be dinner because I didn’t shop for the week.
+So, checking on your already planned calendar, look at what day of the week you could include your laundry and your grocery shopping.

 3. Plan Your Menu For The Month

-Plan your meals ahead, make a list of what you need and while you are at it, check your pantry.
-You will have accomplished 2 great things:
+Plan your meals, make a list of what you need, and check your pantry while you are at it.
+You will have accomplished two great things:

 – A list of dinners for the following weeks and